Day Eighteen on the Camino Portugués

 We chose instead to book at the inexpensive Residencial Galo d'Ouro, an old, yet charming and clean family-run hotel, just steps south, from the main square (see the Google map above for its location).
 The proprietress was the usual ultra-friendly and helpful Portuguese woman.
 She even offered to hang our clothes after washing them if we needed.

 If you want to check out other possibilities for accommodation in the Caminha and the Moledo area, click here.
-For starters, there is the economical Arca Nova Guest House and the Bom Caminha, both with dormitory accommodations, along the way as you walk into town, the Olá Vida - Hostel Caminha, right by the old ferry dock, but pricer dormitory beds due to its location and the Camping Orbitur - Caminha Park with tenting and bungalows, conveniently located by the Taxi Boat Peregrinos on the Foz de Minho Beach (see farther below).
+For starters, there is the economical Arca Nova Guest House, the Albergue Santiago de Caminha, and the Bom Caminha (along the way as you walk into town), all three with dormitory accommodations, the Olá Vida - Hostel Caminha, right by the old ferry dock, but pricer dormitory beds due to its location and the Camping Orbitur - Caminha Park with tenting and bungalows, conveniently located by the Taxi Boat Peregrinos on the Foz de Minho Beach.

 After securing our place, we joined Steve, our English friend, and hung out at the Café Central, in the Clock Tower Plaza, watching one pilgrim after another stumble into town.